Idiomatic algebraic data types in Python with dataclasses and Union

 Recently, however, I have noticed that a number of new features in Python 3 have made it possible to use objects in the same style of ADTs, in idiomatic Python with virtually no boilerplate.
 The key features:

-• A structural static type checking system with mypy; in particular, the ability to declare Union types, which let you represent values that could be one of a fixed set of other types, and the ability to refine the type of a variable by performing an isinstance check on it.
+Uniontypes, which let you represent values that could be one of a fixed set of other types, and the ability to refine the type of a variable by performing anisinstancecheck on it. - The dataclasses library, which allows you to conveniently define (possibly immutable) structures of data without having to write boilerplate for the constructor.

 The key idea: define each constructor as a dataclass, put the constructors together into an ADT using a Union type, and use isinstance tests to do pattern matching on the result.
 The result is just as good as an ADT (or better, perhaps; their structural nature bears more similarity to OCaml’s polymorphic variants).